Othamae/GitHub-OAuth-Application/readme.md

 ## Installation

-To install passport-gh, clone the repository and run `npm install` in the root directory.
+To install GitHub-OAuth-Application, clone the repository and run `npm install` in the root directory.

 ## Run